 - Remember to search to see if the issue you are reporting is already there.
 If it is, vote or comment instead.

 If you would like to read more about this, the Mozilla bug writing guidelines are good.

 What can I do if a problem remains, despite the tracker issue being closed as fixed?

 If you find that a bug is still affecting a stable version of Moodle, despite the tracker issue being closed as fixed, please do as follows:

 - Create a new issue for the bug

-- Go back to the closed issue and link it to the issue you've just created.
+- Go back to the closed issue, then in the More menu select 'Link'.
+Enter the number of the issue you've just created and a comment.
 This will generate an email notification to all watchers, so they know to watch, vote or comment on the new issue from then on.